-- a. leading the implementation of the Inquiry's recommendations set out in this report and the Holistic Redress Recommendations in He Purapura Ora, he Māra Tipu: From Redress to Puretumu Torowhānui - b. leading and coordinating the work of government agencies involved in the care system - c. establishing and then monitoring the independent Care Safe Agency - d. providing advice on the content of the Care Safety Act (Recommendation 45) and then administering the new Act - e. providing whole of system advice to government on the care sector, settings and system.
+- a. leading the implementation of the Inquiry's recommendations set out in this report and the Holistic Redress Recommendations in He Purapura Ora, he Māra Tipu: From Redress to Puretumu Torowhānui - b. leading and coordinating the work of government agencies involved in the care system - c. establishing and then monitoring the independent Care Safe Agency - d. providing whole of system advice to government on the care sector, settings and system - e. drafting and administering the Care Safety Act (Recommendation 45).